trangtran72/CollegeMajors-Gender-and-Earnings/README.md

 The original dataset is from American Community Survey 2010-2012 Public Use Microdata Series.

-Link to the original data: http://www.census.gov/programs-surveys/acs/data/pums.html
+[Link]http://www.census.gov/programs-surveys/acs/data/pums.html to the original ACS data

-Link to the documentation: http://www.census.gov/programs-surveys/acs/technical-documentation/pums.html
+[Link]http://www.census.gov/programs-surveys/acs/technical-documentation/pums.html to the documentation

 **Cleaned dataset**

 [Link](https://github.com/fivethirtyeight/data/blob/master/college-majors/all-ages.csv) to the cleaned csv by *FiveThirtyEight*

-all-ages.csv
+`all-ages.csv`

-salary_edited.csv
+`salary_edited.csv`

 My version of the data, combined from all-ages.csv and  .
 Added a new variable called *Engineering*, which takes value 1 if the major falls under category *Engineering*, and 0 otherwise.